 20% of the protein in American diets

 50% of our calcium and vitamin D

 Big Nutrient Bang

-Milk provides more than 10% of your daily value of nine essential nutrients, including 8 grams of high-quality protein, at about 25 cents per glass.
+Milk provides more than 10% of your daily value of thirteen essential nutrients, including 8 grams of high-quality protein, at about 25 cents per glass.
 That’s a game changer – especially for children experiencing food insecurity.

 Shrinking Carbon Footprint

 The dairy industry has reduced its carbon footprint by 19% since 2007.
 Dairy farmers are personally invested in protecting their land and animals, because 95% of American dairy farms are owned by families, and most live right there on the farm.